 Back Injury at Work

 It’s imperative you can prove you sustained your back injury at work.
-To protect your interest and your right to receive compensation for your suffering, you have to prove your back injury is work-related.
+It would be best to verify that your back injury is work-related and your right to compensation for your suffering to protect your interest.

-Your first step is to report the injury to your employer.
+You’ll need to report the injury to your employer.

 What can you do?

 You don’t have to suffer in silence from a back injury sustained at work.
 Let Sacramento Workers’ Compensation Attorneys, P.C. help you receive fair compensation for your suffering.
 Our attorneys can help you understand what happens if you hurt your back at work and give you tips to stop your back from hurting at work.
 We will help you file a claim, compute how much you can claim for a back injury at work, and tell you how to prove a back injury at work.
-Give one of our Sacramento workers’ compensation attorneys a call now to learn more about your options.
+Call one of our Sacramento workers’ compensation attorneys now to learn more about your options.